-We recommend you to not sign a rental agreement before seeing the flat to not risk being disappointed.
-It is also n option to come to Madrid and look for a place to stay once you have arrived.
+We recommend you not to sign a rental agreement before seeing the flat not to risk being disappointed.
+It is also an option to come to Madrid and look for a place to stay once you have arrived.

-The rents for a room in an apartment varies depending on the area, but for a central place you should expect to pay 400-500 euro.
-Also, the internet sites that helps you to find accommodation requires you to pay them a fee for the service once you get a place.
-If you want to avoid that Facebook can be a good option to find accommodation.
+The rents for a room in an apartment varies depending on the area, but for a central place, you should expect to pay 400-500 €.
+Also the internet sites that helps you to find accommodation requires you to pay them a fee for the service once you get a place.
+If you want to avoid that, Facebook can be a good option to find accommodation.